How to Start a House Flipping Business in 2022

 The houses are sometimes distressed properties and other times from wholesaling.

-What is the average profit on flipping a house?
+What is the average profit from a House Flipping Business?

 Some investors make as much as $100,000 or more, and others make less than $20,000.